 AuSAP improves safety for children with disability

-MACA’s groundbreaking Australian Safety Assessment Program (AuSAP) has led to a change in installation guidance for a special purpose car seat available in Australia – improving road safety for children with disability.
+MACA’s groundbreaking Australian Safety Assessment Program (AuSAP) has led to a change in installation guidance for a special purpose car seat available in Australia – improving road safety for children and young people with disability.

 Crash testing improves performance